 Over the years, you listened to your financial planner and put money aside for retirement.
 You took advantage of tax-deferred growth1 by maximizing contributions into employer-sponsored retirement plans.
 You generated sizeable wealth within your qualified accounts during your long career.
 You thought about whether to leave assets outright or in trust for your beneficiaries and made sure the beneficiary designations on your qualified accounts aligned with your estate planning documents.

-While the pre-SECURE Act rules are grandfathered and apply to retirement accounts of decedents who passed away before January 1, 2020, many of these rules don't apply to the retirement accounts of individuals who are still alive.
-Therefore, it is important to review your estate plan and see what, if any, changes may be needed.
+While the pre-SECURE Act 1.0 required minimum distribution (RMD) rules apply to retirement accounts of decedents who passed away before January 1, 2020, many of these RMD rules have changed for beneficiaries of individuals who are still alive.

-Although the SECURE Act helped improve retirement security for many Americans, it took away the ability for many beneficiaries of IRA accounts, upon inheriting them, to take distributions throughout the course of their lifetimes.
-Pre-SECURE Act, beneficiaries could stretch required minimum distributions (RMDs) over their life expectancy, while allowing the remaining balance to potentially grow tax-deferred in an inherited IRA account.
-Younger beneficiaries typically benefited the most as their longer life expectancies meant comparably lower RMDs each year.
-Now, most beneficiaries must withdraw the balance within a 10-year period2, which accelerates the income tax due and may impact your legacy goal intentions.
+Although the SECURE Act 1.0 helped improve retirement security for many Americans, it took away the ability for many beneficiaries to take distributions from the IRA account they inherited throughout the course of their lifetimes.
+Pre-SECURE Act 1.0, beneficiaries could stretch required minimum distributions (RMDs) over their life expectancy, while allowing the remaining balance to potentially grow tax-deferred in an inherited IRA account.
+Younger beneficiaries typically benefited the most, as their longer life expectancies meant comparably lower RMDs each year.
+Now, most beneficiaries must withdraw the balance within a 10-year period,2 which accelerates the income tax due and may impact their legacy goal intentions.

 A hypothetical example of retirement assets left outright to children

-A parent died in December 2019 at age 72 with a $1 million IRA and her 3 children, ages 47, 43, and 40, were named as beneficiaries.
-Each child inherited 1/3 of the account and will be required to withdraw approximately $9,000, $8,200, and $7,650, respectively, as the RMD, based on their life expectancies3, in the first year after inheriting the IRA.
-The stretch provisions result in 1) smaller distributions, as compared to the mother's RMD of approximately $65,000 in the year of her death, with the smallest calculated for the youngest child, 2) less of an annual tax impact, and 3) more of the account to continue to potentially grow income tax-deferred.
+Let us say a parent died in December 2019 at age 72 with a $1 million IRA; her 3 children, ages 47, 43, and 40, were named as beneficiaries.
+In the first year after inheriting the IRA, each child, inheriting 1/3 of the account, will be required to withdraw as the RMD approximately $9,000, $8,200, and $7,650, respectively, based on their life expectancies.3 The stretch provisions result in: 1) smaller distributions, as compared to the parent's RMD of approximately $65,000 in the year of the parent's death, with the smallest calculated for the youngest child; 2) less of an annual tax impact; and 3) more of the account to continue to potentially grow income tax-deferred.

-However, if the parent died in 2020, post-SECURE Act, all 3 children must withdraw the balance of the inherited IRA within a 10-year period4, regardless of their ages, resulting in accelerated income tax impacts and the loss of potential tax-deferred growth throughout their lifetimes.
+However, if the parent died in 2020, post-SECURE Act 1.0, all 3 children must withdraw the balance of the inherited IRA within a 10-year period4 regardless of their ages, resulting in accelerated income tax impacts and the loss of potential tax-deferred growth throughout their lifetimes.
 The children could generally pursue 3 options:

 Option 1: Vary the amounts withdrawn each year or withdraw the entire balance of $333,333.33 (each) in one year.